guilhermesurek/doc-manage-app/README.md

     - CNPJ remetente
     - Numero do documento
     - Chave do documento
 - MemoryFileUploadHandler and TemporaryFileUploadHandler in the django.core.files.uploadhandler
 - For custom upload handlers: django.core.files.uploadhandler.FileUploadHandler
+- Use cloud services to storage uploaded files https://docs.djangoproject.com/en/3.0/ref/files/storage/

 ### Test environment
 - Create a test environment to test interface